Hungarian phrases | Most common phrases for everyday life

 English Hungarian Phonetic (IPA)

-Have a nice day too!
-Neked is szép napot! /ˈnɛkɛd iʃ ˈseːp ˈnɒpot/
+Have a nice day too! in Hungarian Neked is szép napot! /ˈnɛkɛd iʃ ˈseːp ˈnɒpot/

 Thanks, it’s nice to see you too.
 Köszönöm, nekem is öröm látni téged. /ˈkøsønøm ˈnɛkɛm iʃ ˈørøm ˈlaːtni ˈteːɡɛd/